How are galaxies assigned to halos? Searching for assembly bias in the SDSS galaxy clustering: Summary and Conclusion

 Our findings suggest that the satellite assembly bias remains consistent with zero.
 However, our constraints on the central assembly bias parameter exhibit a trend with the luminosity limits of the galaxy samples.
 For the brightest samples, central assembly bias is consistent with zero, which is in agreement with this picture that the halo assembly bias becomes negligible for the most massive halos.

 For the $M_{\rm r}<-20.5, -20, -19.5$ samples, at a fixed halo mass, we find positive correlation between the central population and halo concentration at fixed halo mass.
-For $M_{\rm r}<-19, -18.5$ we find no correlation, and for the faintest sample, we find negative correlation.
 Given the large scale halo assembly bias and the scale-dependent feature of assembly bias in the quasi-linear scales, our constraints on the more flexible HOD model lead to improvement in modeling the galaxy clustering.
 However, we do not find these improvements to be sufficient to lower the information criteria scores associated with the more complex model.
-The exceptions are the $M_{\rm r}<-20,-18$ luminosity-threshold samples for which we find the strongest constraints on the central assembly bias.
-For these two samples, the HOD model with assembly bias yields lower BIC score than the model without assembly bias.
+The exceptions is the $M_{\rm r}<-20.5$ luminosity-threshold sample for which we find the strongest constraints on the central assembly bias.
+For this sample, the HOD model with assembly bias yields lower BIC score than the model without assembly bias.

 We compare the impact of assembly bias on galaxy clustering between the catalogs constructed from our results and the abundance matching catalogs presented in \citet{hw2013,arz2014}.
 We demonstrate that the effect of assembly bias on galaxy clustering predicted from our results is similar to (but more moderate than) the effects seen in the abundance matching catalogs of \citet{hw2013}.
 That is, assembly bias mostly affects the large scales and the quasi-linear clustering and the small scale clustering remains unaltered.
 In addition, the effect of assembly bias on galaxy clustering vanishes in the brightest galaxy samples.